crossplane/docs/content/v1.15/software/upgrade.md

 Helm preserves any arguments or flags originally used when installing Crossplane.

-Any new default Crossplane behaviors are changed unless changed in the `helm upgrade` command.
+Crossplane uses any new default behaviors unless they're changed in the `helm upgrade` command.

 For example, in v1.15.0 Crossplane changed the default image registry from